hicksjc/Eventsy/README.md

-# Final-Project
+Eventsy
- This is the final Project.
+ This site aims to replicate an event calender sites, users can navigate through each page to see what events are coming up.

- This is the linmk to the web 4 server. https://in-info-web4.informatics.iupui.edu/~hicksjc/FinalProject/
+ This is the link to the web 4 server. https://in-info-web4.informatics.iupui.edu/~hicksjc/FinalProject/